 Live Music vs. Recorded Tracks

-A common question during funeral arrangement is whether to hire live musicians or play recorded tracks.
+A common question when arranging a service is whether to hire live musicians or play recorded tracks.

 The Case for Live Music

 Live music, such as a solo vocalist, a harpist, or a traditional bagpiper, adds a "prestige" element to the service.
 Live performers can adapt their timing to the physical movements of the procession, ensuring the music doesn't end abruptly before the coffin is placed.
-However, with the average cost of funerals rising by 3–5% annually, you should budget between $200 and $600 for professional musicians.
+However, with overall funeral costs continuing to rise year over year, you should budget roughly $200 to $600 for professional musicians.

 The Case for Recorded Music